ersilia-os/ersilia/test/inputs/README.md

 * `.csv`: Input in tabular format.
 * `.json`: Input in JSON format.
-* `.txt`: Input in text format, similar to what is passed as an argument.
 * `.py`: These files are used to mimick Python variables, i.e. useful when we use Ersilia in the Python API.

 ## Chemistry